14 Repositories and Sources

 Versioning is available for all repository and source types.

 RStudio Package Manager repositories are composed of one or more sources.
-There are currently three types of sources:
+There are currently four types of sources:

 - cran source - A single cran source is automatically created.
 This source contains metadata and packages from RStudio’s CRAN service.
 The source can be used directly in a repository to give users access to all CRAN packages, or it can used indirectly by curated-cran sources.